Comments

 Judith DavisRating62%

 Sam, a freelance journalist, decides to investigate the growing phenomenon of disaffected youth joining extremist groups.
-He infiltrates a group of four young people who have been tasked with the creation of a jihadist cell and whose mission is to destabilise the city centre of Paris., 1h52
+He infiltrates a group of four young people who have been tasked with the creation of a jihadist cell and whose mission is to destabilise the city centre of Paris., 3h41

-Directed by Peter WeirOrigin USAGenres Drama,
+Directed by Sergio LeoneOrigin USAGenres Drama,

 Crime,

-RomanceThemes Films about religion,
+Films about children,

-Transport films,
+Mafia films,

 Films about religion,

-Films about psychiatry,
+Films about Jews and Judaism,

-Directed by Yann DemangeOrigin United-kingdomGenres Drama,
+Directed by John BoormanOrigin United-kingdomGenres Drama,

 Thriller,